zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 == Frequently Asked Questions ==

-= I just finished running Smush and Google Pagespeed still says my images need compressing and resizing.
+= I just finished running Smush and Google PageSpeed still says my images need compressing and resizing.
 How do I fix it? =

 This means your images were not properly scaled for where they are being displayed.
-Scaling images before uploading them can be time consuming but can save space and speedup load time.
+Scaling images before uploading them can be time-consuming but can save space and speedup load time.
 First, determine what size your image needs to be.
 You can use the built-in images size detector included in the free version of Smush to find what height and width your image should be.
 Once you know how large the image should be, scale your images to the right size.

+= PageSpeed Insights is telling me to defer offscreen images.
+Can Smush fix that?

+Lazy Load will defer your offscreen images from loading until they are needed.
+From the Smush Dashboard select Lazy Load and click Activate.
+Smush Lazy Load works out of the box or can be customized based on your needs.

 *Tip:* If you're having any issues or want to save a tone of time, The Smush Pro CDN includes auto resizing.